magnusdv/verbalisr/README.md

 data into reader-friendly statements.

-The print method accepts various arguments for controlling the output, including `simplify`, `includePaths` and `cap`.
+The print method accepts various arguments for controlling the output, including `simplify`, `abbreviate`, `includePaths` and `cap`.
 For example, setting `cap` to FALSE results in all-lowercase output, instead of the default first-letter capitalisation.
 If `simplify` is TRUE, a simplified description is printed.
 By default, this also removes the path details, but this may be overridden by the `includePaths` argument.

 Here is a simplified description of Charles II’s parents: